A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 The first step is to brainstorm all the mistakes and challenges that your ideal client might face when trying to achieve their goals or desires.

-What are the roadblocks that are preventing them from reaching their full potential?
+What roadblocks prevent them from reaching their full potential?

 By understanding these challenges, you’ll be able to create a framework that addresses them head-on.